guilhemmarchand/trackme/docs/userguide.rst

 - ``latest_flip_time`` is the latest date time a change was detected in the state of the entity
 - ``latest_flip_states`` is the state to which it moved at that time
-- ``state`` is the current state, there are different states in the concept: green / orange / blue / grey / red (more explanations to come)
+- ``state`` is the current state, there are different states: green / orange / blue / grey / red (more explanations to come)
 - ``priority`` represents the priority of the entity, by default all entities are added as "medium", priority is used in different parts of the app and alerts, there are 3 level of priority: low / medium / high

 *group 4 bottom*